Abello966/RustRabin/README.md

 Works only for 64bit numbers and on the special case the private keys are both 3 mod 4

+## Structure

+The code is in the src directory

+* euclidean.rs - implements extended euclidean algorithm and utilities

+* crt.rs - implements Chinese Remainder Theorem

+* expmod.rs - implements a safe version for modular exponentiation

+* rabin.rs - implements Rabin encryption and decryption

 ## Dependencies

 * Rust